 The Twelve Project was born!

-To motivate change in the world through abuse education.
+To motivate change in the world through abuse and trauma education.

 Creating a better tomorrow for today’s children.